10 Happiest Countries in the World

 And what would you anticipate if you were to travel to the happiest countries in the world- absolute exhilaration.

-Triphobo folks love it when people are happy and hence have drawn a list of happiest countries in the world to travel in 2015:
+Triphobo folks love it when people are happy and hence present a list of happiest countries in the world to live in 2017:

 Excellent platforms for education, high per capita income, low corruption rate, social equality and the freedom for My Life My Choices make Dutch people happy with their lives.
 Jobs for everyone, perfect work-life balance and those adorable Tulips- who wouldn't want to live Netherlands!